neysofu/codegen-rs/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `codegen` by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `codegen-rs` by you, shall be licensed as MIT, without any additional terms or conditions.